EyasuTeshome/shifttracker/interview-prep/writing-a-resume-header.md

 1. Your phone number.
 Please include your country code.
 2. Your address (**only** city, state, and/or country, **not** the street name/house number)
-3. A link to your AngelList profile.
+3. A link to your Wellfound profile.
 4. A link to your professional Twitter profile.
 5. A link to Medium or any other site where you share development-related writing.